Tunable axial potentials for atom chip waveguides: Examples

-With one exception the magnitude of the currents in the high power configuration Eq.~(\ref{highPowerInverted}) are always larger than the values in the low power configuration.
+With one exception, the magnitude of the currents in the high-power configuration (\ref{highPowerInverted}) is always larger than the values in the low power configuration.
 This is especially true of the last row in the matrices, which determines the current in the outer most wire.

-Assuming the resistance of each of the pinch wires are equal, the total power dissipated is given as the sum of the squares of the currents.
-For the harmonic potential in the optimal configuration, the power dissipation is proportional to $\sum_m i_m^2 = 160.00$ and in the low power configuration the power dissipation is proportional to $\sum_m i_m^2 = 10.27$.
-For the case of a harmonic potential, the power dissipation due to the pinch wires is 15 times less for the low power configuration.
-In addition, the low power configuration requires a smaller external bias.
+Assuming the resistances of each of the pinch wires are equal, the total power dissipated is given as the sum of the squares of the currents.
+For the harmonic potential in the optimal configuration, the power dissipation is proportional to $\sum_m i_m^2 = 160.12$, and in the low-power configuration the power dissipation is proportional to $\sum_m i_m^2 = 10.29$.
+For the case of a harmonic potential, the power dissipation due to the pinch wires is 15 times less for the low-power configuration.
+In addition, the low-power configuration requires a smaller external bias.
 We are interested in the case where $D^{(1)} = 0$, so the last row in both matrices will not be used in the discussion that follows below.

 The inverted equation for the odd terms is